 The IELTS listening test has 4 sections.

 The listening test for the IELTS general exam and the IELTS academic exam are the same.
-The first 2 parts of this test are general everyday situations like a telephone call, booking a hotel, contacting a school, information on a company etc. the third part is more academic with usually 2 speakers such as someone discussing an assignment, a student and teacher talking and so on.
-The fourth part of the listening test is a longer academic lecture so this part is where your band score goes up if you get it right.
+The first 2 parts of this test are general everyday situations like a telephone call, booking a hotel, contacting a school, information on a company, etc. the third part is more academic with usually 2 speakers such as someone discussing an assignment, a student and teacher talking and so on.
+The fourth part of the listening test is a longer academic monologue /lecture, so this part is where your band score goes up if you get it right.

 What kind of questions are in the IELTS listening test?

 Various types of questions show up in the test listed below.
 You need to be able to listen, read the questions, and write down your answers at the same time.
 This will take a lot of practice.